ignaciomsarmiento/ignaciomsarmiento.github.io/research.md

 ## Working Papers

-* **Can’t Stop the One-Armed Bandits: The Effects of Access to Gambling on Crime and Property Values** *([Job Market Paper](/assets/Sarmiento_Barbieri_JMP.pdf))* <!--- [[SSRN]](https://ssrn.com/abstract=3020332) -->
+* **Can’t Stop the One-Armed Bandits: The Effects of Access to Gambling on Crime** *([Job Market Paper](/assets/Sarmiento_Barbieri_JMP.pdf))* <!--- [[SSRN]](https://ssrn.com/abstract=3020332) -->
 	*(Joint with [Nicolas Bottan](https://www.nicolasbottan.com/) and [Andrés Ham](https://https://andresham.com/))*

 	**Abstract**:
-	We study the effect of a large increase in access to gambling on crime by exploiting the expansion of video gambling terminals in Illinois since 2012.
-Even though video gambling was legalized by the State of Illinois, local municipalities were left with the decision whether to allow it within their jurisdiction.
-The City of Chicago does not allow video gambling, while many adjacent jurisdictions do.
-We take advantage of this setting along with detailed incident level data on crime for Chicago to examine the effect of access to gambling on crime.
-We use a difference-in-differences strategy that compares crime in areas that are closer to video gambling establishments with those that are further away along with the timing of video gambling adoption.
-We find that (i) access to gambling increases violent and property crimes; (ii) these are new crimes rather than displaced incidents; and (iii) the effects seem to be persistent in time.
+	We estimate the effects on criminal activity due to the approval of a state legislation in Illinois that legalized video gambling.
+This legislation gave municipalities discretion over whether to allow video gambling within their local boundaries.
+Many jurisdictions adjacent to Chicago opted in, while the City of Chicago opted out due to a long-standing ban on gambling.
+These decisions create a natural experiment that allows comparing crime between areas closer to and farther from video gambling establishments.
+Using detailed incident-level crime data and a difference-in-differences strategy, we find that (i) access to gambling increases violent and property crimes; (ii) these crimes represent "new" rather than displaced incidents; and (iii) effects are persistent over time.
+We also study downstream effects on property values,  finding  that  properties  adjacent  to gambling establishments sell on average at a three percent discount.

-* **Housing Discrimination and the Pollution Exposure Gap in the United States** *WP available upon request* *(Joint with [Peter Christensen](http://www.peterchristensen.net/) and [Christopher Timmins](https://sites.duke.edu/christophertimmins/))*
+* **Housing Discrimination and the Pollution Exposure Gap in the United States** *(submitted, WP available upon request)* *(Joint with [Peter Christensen](http://www.peterchristensen.net/) and [Christopher Timmins](https://sites.duke.edu/christophertimmins/))*

 	**Abstract**: